Dispute resolution meetings

 No agreement reached

-If the conciliation conference does not result in an agreement on how to resolve the complaint, there may be further investigation by the Commissioner's investigator, or the complaint may be referred to the Anti-Discrimination Tribunal for Inquiry.
+If the conciliation conference does not result in an agreement on how to resolve the complaint, there may be further investigation by the Commissioner's investigator, or the complaint may be referred to the Tasmanian Civil and Administrative Tribunal for Inquiry.